-Every Friday the Library will bring you two short lists of buzz-worthy books in a rotating series of popular genres.
+Every Friday the Library will bring you short lists of buzz-worthy books in a rotating series of popular genres.

 For these and other fresh reads, stop by the second floor Fiction/AV/Teen desk.
 While there, talk to a Readers’ Advisor about new and old titles tailored to your taste.

 – Empress of the Night by Eva Stachniak

 – You Can Date Boys When You’re Forty by Dave Barry